 Protect Your Trip » Search, compare and buy the best travel insurance for the lowest price

 Best Things To Do in Hilton Head

-Coligny Beach is by far the most popular beach in Hilton Head.
+Coligny Beach Park is by far the most popular beach in Hilton Head.
 The shoreline is scenic as can be and the adjacent beach park features a wealth of amenities perfect for beachgoers of all ages.
 Not only are there restrooms and showers but also separate changing rooms, plenty of benches and gazebos with swings to shade yourself from the sun.
-There's also loads of eateries just a stone's throw away from the sand (think coffee shops, ice cream shops and seafood restaurants) and should you forget an umbrella, you can rent that here in addition to beach chairs.
+There's also loads of eateries just a stone's throw from the sand (think: coffee shops, ice cream shops and seafood restaurants) and should you forget an umbrella, you can rent that here in addition to beach chairs.
 What's more, parking is free.